 MAK Supported by Asset is the Mentorship System for Tilburg School of Economics and Management (TiSEM).
-MAK focuses on helping students to get adjusted and acquainted to student life, both study-related and socially.
-Besides, it is their goal to provide useful information to prospective, first year and pre-master students.
+MAK focuses on helping students to get adjusted and acquainted with student life, both study- and social-related.
+Besides, it is their goal to provide useful information to prospective, first-year, and pre-master students.
 Moreover, MAK supports (senior) students in their study program.
-These goals are translated into our core pillars: Study Orientation, Introduction activities, PASS Mentoring Program and Study Support which are elaborated below.
+These goals are translated into our core pillars: Study Orientation, Introduction activities, PASS Mentoring Program, and Study Support which are elaborated below.

 MAK aims to provide useful study information to prospective, first year and pre-master students.
 The Student for a Day is a perfect example of an event that contributes to this pillar.
 During this day, MAK provides in close collaboration with Tilburg University all prospective bachelor students with information related to all TiSEM study programs and to the student life of Tilburg in general.

 MAK organizes several introduction activities in order to give TiSEM freshmen the best start possible in their student careers.
 The MAK Introduction Day (MID) is a perfect example of such an activity in which MAK tries to stimulate integration within TOP/Year groups by organizing several team-building activities.
 Furthermore, they also organize the Kick-off days in which we introduce TiSEM and all its facets to upcoming students.